Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/13-Reactive-ProgrammingPt.3/Lesson13.md

 <!-- TODO: add short descriptions of each example below each type -->

-**Transforming Operators** &mdash; Operators that transform `Nex`t event elements emitted by an Observable sequence.
+**Transforming Operators** &mdash; Operators that transform `Next` event elements emitted by an Observable sequence.

-- map
-- flatMap and flatMapLatest
+- map, scan, flatMap and flatMapLatest
-- scan

 **Combination Operators** &mdash; Operators that combine multiple source Observables into a single Observable.